• Skip to primary navigation

 • 2 shallots finely chopped

-• 3 garlic cloves minced
+• 3 cloves garlic minced

-• 2 sprigs of rosemary chopped fine
+• 2 sprigs fresh rosemary chopped fine

 • 1 tablespoon Baharat seasoning